 3. Annual Payment

-Please note that the membership fee is an annual payment.
+Please note that the IMA membership is mandatory and therefore the membership fee is an annual payment.

 Is the CMA Worth It Then?

 The CMA exam fees is expensive anyway you look at it, but first, it is more affordable than other qualifications such as the CPA exam; and second, if you are pursuing a professional career in accounting and financial management, the certification is going to benefit you for a life time.